Health & Wellness

-And if your pup eats the eggplant piece, they’ll likely be OK, Dr. Aliya McCullough, DVM, Fetch by The Dodo’s on-staff veterinarian, says.
+And if your pup eats the eggplant piece, they’ll likely be OK, Dr. Aliya McCullough, DVM, Fetch’s on-staff veterinarian, says.
 However, some parts of the vegetable are toxic to dogs, so it’s a good idea to learn how to properly and safely serve it to them if you want to continue sharing.

 (Even though eggplant is generally safe for your pet, always consult your vet before introducing a new food item to their diet.)

 This vegetable has health benefits for dogs, including fiber, antioxidants, potassium, calcium, vitamin B6 and vitamin K, Dr. McCullough explains.
 And while eggplant generally won’t take away from their health (if properly served), it won’t necessarily boost it either.